 Once the recipe has been chosen, the next task that will have the biggest impact on the final beer is yeast strain choice.
 Home brewers have a wide selection of lager strains to choose from.
 The strain should be chosen based on the style of beer, the fermentation temperature, original gravity, and time available for conditioning or lagering.

-Lagers typically have a reduced ester profile and are characterized as clean with discernable malt character.
+Lagers typically have a reduced ester profile and are characterized as clean with discernible malt character.
 It is very important to recognize that pitch rate is directly related to ester production.
 Increasing the quantity of yeast pitched is the most effective method of reducing the ester profile in the finished beer.
-A minimum of 12 million cells per milliliter is recommended to keep esters at a minimum.
+A minimum of 12 million cells/mL is recommended to keep esters at a minimum.

-One Wyeast Activator pack will deliver about 6 million cells per milliliter to 5 gallons of wort.
-In order to increase this rate to 12 million cells per milliliter it is necessary to either pitch two Activators or to make a 0.5 gallon (2 liter) starter with an Activator.
+One Wyeast Activator pack will deliver about 6 million cells/mL to 5 gallons (19 L) of wort.
+In order to increase this rate to 12 million cells/mL it is necessary to either pitch two Activators or to make a 0.5 gallon (2 liter) starter with an Activator.

 One of the most common questions we field is, “should I start my lager warm or cold?”
 The answer depends on how much time you have for your primary fermentation and how clean you want your final beer.
-The best results will be achieved by pitching at least 12 million cells per milliliter into cold and well aerated wort (48 to 58°F, 9 to 15°C).
+The best results will be achieved by pitching at least 12 million cells/mL into cold and well-aerated wort at 48-58 °F (9-15 °C).

 If a faster primary fermentation is desired or you are pitching less yeast, then it is best to start a little bit warmer and then cool to the desired fermentation temperature once signs of fermentation are evident.